NEW OpenAI Structured Outputs with Label Studio 🚀

 Model provider API keys

-You can specify one OpenAI API key and/or multiple Azure OpenAI keys per organization.
+You can specify one OpenAI API key and/or multiple custom and Azure OpenAI keys per organization.
 Keys only need to be added once.

 Click API Keys in the top right of the Prompts page to open the Model Provider API Keys window: